linhdt55/Tokaikizai-2/wp-content/plugins/header-footer-elementor/readme.txt

 ---

 == Changelog ==

+= 2.3.0 =
+- New: Info Card Widget – Create engaging and elegant content sections with this customizable widget.
+Easily configure text, icons, and buttons/links to match your design needs.

+= 2.2.4 =
+- Fix: Buttons now correctly load the default color and font settings as defined in the Theme Customizer.

+= 2.2.3 =
+- Improvement: Improved accessibility compliance throughout the plugin.
+- Fix: Navigation Menu – The submenu now expands correctly when the "Full Width" option is enabled

+= 2.2.2 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.28 version.

+= 2.2.1 =
+- This update addressed a security bug.
+Please make sure you are using the latest version on your website.
+- Improvement: Added a notice in the Elementor editor to prompt users to flush permalinks if it gets stuck after a plugin update.
+- Improvement: Removed 'elementor-button-wrapper' to enhance performance and optimize the DOM structure.
+- Fix: Navigation Menu - Full-width dropdown menu now stays correctly positioned when resizing in responsive mode.

+= 2.2.0 =
+- New: Ultimate Addons for Elementor now includes translations for Dutch, French, Spanish, and German enhancing multilingual accessibility.
+- Fix: Navigation Menu - Anchor links now correctly scroll to sections/container when submenu items with IDs are clicked.
+- Fix: "Function map_meta_cap called incorrectly" notice appearing for logged out users when shortcode executed manually.
+- Fix: Deprecated constant FILTER_SANITIZE_STRING replaced to ensure compatibility with PHP.
+- Fix: Resolved PHP error with NPS library.

+= 2.1.0 =
+- New: Added NPS Survey to gather your valuable feedback for Ultimate Addons for Elementor.
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.27 version.
+- Fix: Resolved issue where icons were displaying too large on page load for the Elementor and WordPress menu widget.
+- Fix: Cart - Resolved an issue where icons were not displaying correctly for logged-out users.

 = 2.0.6 =
 - Fix: Load text domain PHP warning when Loco Translate plugin is active.